Skip to Content

 The meaning of Bánh Chưng and Bánh Giầy comes from the Vietnamese’s Legend of the Rice Cake (Sự Tích Bánh Chưng và Bánh Giầy).
 Since then, they have become an indispensable part of our Vietnamese culture and for Tết.

-In Vietnamese culture, the color Red symbolizes good fortune, happiness, and success.
-Hence, Xôi Gấc or Vietnamese Red Sticky Rice is a traditional dish that you will always see presented on one’s table during Tết.
+The color Red represents good fortune, success and happiness in Vietnamese culture.
+To embrace these qualities, the traditional Vietnamese Red Sticky Rice Xôi Gấc is often served during Tết.
 It is a simple dish with two main ingredients – glutinous rice and Gấc.
 The unique bright red color of the dish comes from the fruit “Gấc”, also known as baby jackfruit or sweet gourd.

 The process of making Xôi Gấc is quite ‘chilling’ because of the redness coming from the pulp inside of Gấc.
 After removing the seeds, the meat of the fruit will be mixed with rice.
 Coconut milk and sugar are added to enrich the deliciously sweet flavor of Xôi Gấc.